 The time to review WordPress managed services is finally here!

-I am going to kick off this new chapter in the life of Hosting Tribunal with possibly the best WordPress platform money can buy.
+I am going to kick off this WP review by stating that this is possibly the best WordPress platform money can buy.

 However, the ranking criteria are even more stringent as managed WP solutions are supposed to work much better than shared hosting packages.